 “It’s an obsession, the music side of things,” he says.
 “I mean, I’d like to make other films, but I consider myself a musician, definitely.
 Music comes first.”

-Nice N Sleazy, 7pm, Saturday May 19, 2012 (part of Stag & Dagger).
-Shot Down You Summer Wannabes (video below) is out on Kingfisher Bluez in August.
-He’s also releasing a split single with Rick Redbeard (The Phantom Band) via the roundly brilliant Edinburgh DIY label Gerry Loves Records in June.
+Shot Down You Summer Wannabes is out on Kingfisher Bluez in August.
+Adam Stafford is also releasing a split single with Rick Redbeard (The Phantom Band) via the roundly brilliant Edinburgh DIY label Gerry Loves Records in June.